Great Tibet Tour Logo GREAT TIBET TOUR ®

 Inside look of the soft-sleeper cabin

-The Soft-Sleeper Berth is the best coach of Tibet Train.
-Four-bed soft sleeper berths (软卧, ruan wo) come with individual TVs, doors that close and lock, full-length mirror, independent luggage storage space, and coat rack.
+The Soft-Sleeper Berth is the best carriage on the Tibet Train.
+Soft sleeper carriages come with four berths in each compartment, two uppers and two lower, with sheets, pillows, and blankets provided, including individual TVs, doors that close and lock, a small table, full-length mirrors, independent luggage storage space, a coat rack, and ladders.

 Inside look of the hard-sleeper cabin

-The Hard-Sleeper Berth is the second class coach of Tibet Train.
-Hard-sleeper berth(硬卧, ying wo) carriages are made up of doorless six-berth compartments with bunks in three tiers, with sheets, pillows, and blankets provided.
+The Hard-Sleeper Berth is the second class carriage of Tibet Train.
+Hard-sleeper carriages are made up of doorless 6-berth compartments with bunks in three tiers, with sheets, pillows, and blankets provided, as well as a small table and ladders.

 Toilet in Tibet Train

-There are toilets available at each of the car in the Tibet Train.
-On one side is an Asian toilet and on the other Western toilet.
+There are toilets available in each car of the Tibet Train.
+On one side is an Asian toilet, and on the other is a Western toilet.
 Overall they are kept clean but toilet paper is not available.

 There are neat sink areas in the Tibet train.
-The attendants always keep the sink areas reasonably clean.
-Each sink area is equipped with three sinks that have the push-type water faucet.
-The sink areas are always busy in the morning because it is shared by 32 people.
-It is better to buy a towel at a supermarket before you get on the train for there are no toiletries on Tibet train.
+The conductors always keep the sink areas reasonably clean.
+Each sink area is equipped with three sinks that have push-type water faucets.
+The sink area is always very busy in the morning because it is shared by dozens of passengers.
+It is better to buy a face towel at a supermarket before you get on the train, for there are no toiletries on the Tibet train.

 Newly equipped toilet on Tibet Train.